 3. Stretchy Pods

-- They are not as tight as a traditional swaddle.
+- Not as tight as a traditional swaddle.

-- You will need to buy different sizes as your baby grows.
+- You’ll need to buy different sizes as your baby grows.

 - Babies can get their arms out once they become strong enough.